 The Evernote screenshot feature has definitely raced to the top of my list of reasons for using Evernote.
 The ability to take a screenshot has long been a staple of the business world.
-As distrustful as the world is there’s always need to prove what we’ve been up too.
-Problem is when I send a screenshot of the project I’m currently working on I very rarely want to send my whole screen.
-I don’t need the whole world knowing what emails I’ve recieved or what programs I have open.
+As distrustful as the world is there’s always need to prove what we’ve been up too. or my dodgy wallpaper.

 Before I go on if you’re extra observant you’ll see that all my blog posts are now available for PDF download.
 (There is a link at the end of each post) In case you’re one of those odd people who like hard copies of things or you’d like to save them in Evernote without having to clip a screenshot.
 Or having it look like plain text in evernote.